gabesouto/Trybe-Football-Club/README.md

 ## Running Locally

-To run the application, start by cloning this repository with the command below.
+To run the application, start by cloning this repository:

     git clone git@github.com:gabesouto/trybe-futebol-clube.git